-During the year the Company was successful raising capital to fund its ongoing operations in Canada and Poland.
-However, we will need significant financing to develop its Poland opportunities as well as its business development activities in other countries.
-A successful conclusion of the transformation process will allow the Company to approach the equity market with a concrete development in Poland and we are hopeful of success in raising the required capital.
+During fiscal 2024 the Company successfully raised \$500,000 through a private placement to fund its ongoing operations in Canada and Poland.
+After year-end, the company closed an additional private placement totaling \$1,062,035 However, we will need additional financing to develop its Poland opportunities as well as its business development activities in other countries.
+The successful conclusion of the transformation process now allows the Company to approach the equity markets with a concrete development in Poland and we are hopeful of success in raising the required capital.